ucll-scripting/exercises/README.md

 * [Git](https://git-scm.com/)
 * [Python 3](https://www.python.org/downloads/)
-  * During the installation, don't forget to have Python added to environment variables
+  * During the installation, don't forget to have Python added to environment variables (!)
-  * During the installation, don't forget to check pip as optional feature as well
+  * Also double check that pip is selected as optional feature as well
 * [Visual Studio Code](https://code.visualstudio.com/)
   * Windows users: during the installation, have it install the explorer context menu additions
   * Install the VSCode Markdown Preview Mermaid extension.